 Snap-Off Utility Knives

 Snap-off utility knives work very similarly to traditional utility knives.
-The major difference between the two is that snap-off utility knives feature a blade made of several sections that can be broken off when the knife-edge gets dull.
-This essentially provides several blades out of one long blade that slides through the housing with a push trigger.
+The significant difference between the two is that snap-off utility knives feature a blade of several sections that can be broken off when the knife edge gets dull.
+This provides several blades out of one long blade that slides through the housing with a push trigger.

 The snap-off feature allows a quick break of a dull section, while utility knives usually require the removal of the housing and flipping of the blade.
-While making that blade change, it’s also safer in snap-offs as pliers are used to break the dull section with the tool acting as a barrier to the blade.
+While making that blade change, it is also safer in snap-offs as pliers are used to break the dull section, and the tool acts as a barrier to the blade.

 Snap-Off Utility Knives | ||||||